rashidmakki/mycart-api/README.md

 Save it.Now Your server is running.

-If you have already created a new repo on github then you can push your repo to github using `git push` but firstly add origin using `git remote add origin your_repo_url`.
+If you have already created a new repo on github then you can push your file to github using `git push` but firstly add origin using `git remote add origin your_repo_url`.